studioarmix/backplate/docs/README.md

   If specifying a custom `error_handler` or `json_output_handler`, this override will not be effective for the respective handler.
 Furthermore, if manually specifying the `mediatypes` parameter, this override will not be effective for the `json_output_handler`.

 - **Returns**
-  If specified as an arg, returns the passed `app` object instance, otherwise returns a tuple of the newly constructed `[flask.Blueprint, flask_restful.Api]`.
+  Returns the passed `app` object instance, otherwise returns a newly constructed Flask app instance.